openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

    and then sign back in using a different account.
 Note that if you do this, you can't make changes to your course without signing out and signing back in as an instructor.

+When you test your problem, you may want to submit test responses that contain little text, random characters, or other content that doesn't resemble the responses that you expect from your students.
+Open response assessments include a quality filter that prevents instructors and other students from seeing these "low-quality" responses.
+This quality filter is enabled by default.
+If you want to see all of your test responses, including the "low-quality" responses, disable the quality filter.

+To disable the quality filter, open the problem component, click the **Settings** tab, and then set the **Disable Quality Filter** setting to **True**.

 Grade an Open Response Assessment Problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~